kr55/ssrs-reports-migration-wizard-docs/docs/download.md

 1. Open Visual Studio 2022.
 2. Click on the ‘Extensions’ menu item, then select ‘Manage Extensions’.
-3. Under `Online` section, search for `SSIS Catalog Migration Wizard` and click `Download`.
+3. Under `Online` section, search for `SSRS Reports Migration Wizard` and click `Download`.
 3. Once the download is done, restart Visual Studio and complete the installation.
 4. Click on the ‘Tools‘ menu item.
-You will see the `SSIS Cataloger` option.
+You will see the `SSRS Reports Migration Wizard` option.
 Click it to launch.

 <img src="../media/VS-Download2022.png" width="700">